rzw2/mlx75027_config/README.md

 The ROI GUI Window looks like the following
 ![Scheme](doc/roiWindow.PNG)

-The Time GUi Window looks like the following
+The Time GUI Window looks like the following
 ![Scheme](doc/timeWindow.PNG)
 Here the number of raw frames (phases) can be configured, the modulation frequency, MIPI speed, data type, etc. The integration time of each raw frame can be configured along with any dead frame time.